Diablo Cody: 2001–2004: Blogging and stripping

-2005–2010: Juno, Jennifer's Body, and acclaim
+2005–2010: Breakthrough and acclaim

 At the age of 27, Cody wrote her memoir Candy Girl: A Year in the Life of an Unlikely Stripper.
 The memoir began after Mason Novick, who would soon become Cody's manager, showed interest in her sharp and sarcastic voice.
 Based on the popularity of her blog, Novick was able to secure her a publishing contract with Gotham Books.

-After the completion of her book, Cody was encouraged by Mason Novick to try writing a screenplay.
+After the completion of her book, Cody was encouraged by Novick to try writing a screenplay.
 Within months she wrote Juno, a coming-of-age story about a teenager's unplanned pregnancy.
 The script was completed in February 2005, and was optioned by a producer by that summer.
-The Jason Reitman-directed comedy stars Elliot Page and Michael Cera.
+The Jason Reitman-directed comedy stars Ellen Page, now Elliot Page, and Michael Cera.

 Juno was runner-up for the Toronto International Film Festival People's Choice Award, won second prize at the Rome Film Festival, and earned four Academy Award nominations, including for Best Picture.
 Cody herself won an Academy Award for Best Original Screenplay for her debut script, which also picked up a Golden Globe nomination and an Independent Spirit Award for Best First Screenplay.
 She also won screenplay honors from BAFTA, the Writers Guild of America, the Broadcast Film Critics Association, the National Board of Review, the Satellite Awards, and the 2008 Cinema for Peace Award for Most Valuable Work of Director, Producer & Screenwriter (shared with Jason Reitman, John Malkovich, Mason Novick, Russel Smith and Lianne Halfon).

 The Juno script was read by many in Hollywood before the film was released, bringing Cody more opportunities.
 In July 2007, Showtime announced that it would be producing a pilot of Cody's DreamWorks television series, United States of Tara.
 Based on an idea by Steven Spielberg, Tara is a comedy about a mother with dissociative identity disorder, starring Toni Collette.
 The series began filming in Spring 2008, and premiered on January 18, 2009.

 In October 2007, Cody sold a script titled Girly Style to Universal Studios, and a horror script called Jennifer's Body to Fox Atomic.
 Released on September 18, 2009, Jennifer's Body starred Megan Fox as the title character and Amanda Seyfried as the supporting character.
 She revised writer-director Steven Antin's script for his musical film Burlesque.

 Cody made a small cameo appearance as herself in a 2008 episode of the television series 90210.
 She appeared in the same episode that marked the return of Tori Spelling as Donna Martin, in which Cody needed Spelling's character to make a dress for a red carpet event.
 In 2009, Cody signed on to script and produce a film adaptation of the Sweet Valley High young adult book series.